hrisav/100-days-of-ML/README.md

 #### Types of ML Systems

-- Supervised/Unsupervised Learning
+1. Supervised/Unsupervised Learning

-Supervised : Training data includes labels.
+_Supervised_ : Training data includes labels.
 Eg - Classifcation (learn how to classify - emails), Regression (predict a target numeric value - price of a car)

-Unsupervised : Training data is unlabeled.
+_Unsupervised_ : Training data is unlabeled.
 Eg - Clustering.

-- Batch and Online Learning
+2. Batch and Online Learning

-Batch : system is incapable of learning incrementally: it must be trained using all the available data.
+_Batch_ : System is incapable of learning incrementally: it must be trained using all the available data.
 It takes lot of time.

-Online : train the system incrementally by feeding it data instances sequentially.
+_Online_ : Train the system incrementally by feeding it data instances sequentially.
 Great for systems that receive data as a continuous flow.

-- Instance-Based Versus Model-Based Learning
+3. Instance-Based Versus Model-Based Learning

-Instance-Based : system learns the examples by heart, then generalizes to new cases by comparing them to the learned examples, using a similarity measure.
+_Instance-Based_ : System learns the examples by heart, then generalizes to new cases by comparing them to the learned examples, using a similarity measure.

-Model-Based : build a model use that model to make predictions.
+_Model-Based_ : Build a model use that model to make predictions.

 ##### Main Challenges of ML